WasmEdge/WasmEdge/examples/plugin/wasmedge-zlib/README.md

 ## Prerequisites

-You need three main components:
+You need four main components:

 1. Emscripten SDK (for compiling to WebAssembly)